kojoidrissa/headcount_automation/MonthlyHeadcountReportAutomation.md

 From within the Canopy shell:

 `cd 'M:\Dbsteam\BUDGET\Jackie\MNTH_RPT\2013\<MMMM> <YYYY>\Headcount Misc'`
 I need to focus on packaging this as a standalone app, not a collection of scripts.
+Here's a potential solution: [PyInstaller](http://www.meetup.com/python-14/events/166696572/)